Nasal lateral click: Features

-Features of the lateral nasal click:
+Features of a lateral nasal click:

 Occurrence

 Lateral nasal clicks are found primarily in the various Khoisan language families of southern Africa and in some neighboring Bantu languages.

 Glottalized lateral nasal click

 All Khoisan languages, and a few Bantu languages, have glottalized nasal clicks.
 These are formed by closing the glottis so that the click is pronounced in silence; however, any preceding vowel will be nasalized.